jmcook1186/if-scenarios/if-training-course/exercise-2/step1.md

 Start by opening the `boilerplate.yml` file in your editor.

-The calculation we want to express in the manifest file is the product of energy consumption (kWh) and grid carbon intensity (gCO2e/kWh) to yield carbon emissions (gCO2e).
+The calculation we want to express in the IMP file is the product of energy consumption (kWh) and grid carbon intensity (gCO2e/kWh) to yield carbon emissions (gCO2e).

 The grid carbon intensity is taken to be 163 g / kWh.
 The energy consumption is 0.05 kWh.